Employing a Northeastern Co-op Student (a.k.a., Student-Employee):

 A co-op director can advise you about what level of students are available, as well as what specific responsibilities are appropriate for a co-op job and how students can benefit from and add talent to your organization.

-Each co-op job is assigned to one of the 70+ co-op coordinators, each of whom works with students in a particular college and major.
-Your co-op coordinator may also refer students from other majors/colleges, depending on the nature and requirements of the job.
+Each co-op job is assigned to a co-op coordinator.
+The co-op coordinator is your key contact and will help guide the hiring process, for each coordinator works with students in particular majors/concentrations.
+They will also, if applicable, refer students from other majors/colleges, depending on the skills and requirements of the job.

 - Review resumes

 Co-op coordinators identify appropriate candidates and forward resumes to you for review.
 You select the students to interview that best fit the skills for the position and communicate your decision to the coordinator.

 - Interview candidates

 You may conduct candidate interviews either at your place of employment, by phone or Skype (if unable to meet in person) or on Northeastern’s campus in our state-of-the-art employer lounge and provide office space for conducting interviews.

 You make the final selections/offers and after the student begins their co-op job, you will provide the necessary orientation, expectations and job training that is needed to succeed in the job.